Say "I do" on these star-crossed big-day dates.

 Swipe here for next slide

 Like Rosh Chodesh in Judaism, astrologists also believe that it's advantageous to wed after a renewed moon—also referred to as a "waxing" moon—rather than during a "waning" moon, which is considered unlucky.
-Note: Wait at least 12 hours after the exact new moon.
-And while an astrologist would weigh many other factors to determine a date (including a comparison of the bride and groom's "birth charts"), it's also generally advised to avoid hours when the moon is "void of course," or between signs.
+Pro tip: Just be sure to wait at least 12 hours after the exact new moon, for maximum luck levels.
+And while an astrologist would weigh many other factors to determine an ideal date (including a comparison of the bride and groom's "birth charts"), it's also generally advised to avoid hours when the moon is "void of course," or between signs.